guildxyz/gold-xyz-eth-backend/README.md

 # Gold.xyz (Ethereum) Backend

 The app in this repository is a backend for [gold.xyz](https://gold.xyz)'s Ethereum version found [here](https://github.com/agoraxyz/gold-xyz-eth).
-It's sole purpose is to store bids and close auction cycles periodically.
+It's sole purpose is to store bids on [IPFS](https://ipfs.io) and close auction cycles in the contract periodically.

 ## Requirements